SadKirK/kendo-ui-boilerplates/core-jquery-ng1/readme.md

 ### Running

 Open a terminal from the boilerplate directory.
+You should have one open at this point.

 Run the following [npm scripts](https://docs.npmjs.com/misc/scripts) commands: